Apple tells Congress it was never hacked by Chinese spy chips

 Apple sent a letter to Congress Monday doubling down on its denial of a Chinese spy chip report.

-The letter comes in response to a story Bloomberg Businessweek published Thursday in which 17 sources told the publication that Apple and Amazon were hit by Chinese spies who implanted surveillance microchips on their data center equipment.
+The letter comes in response to a story Bloomberg Businessweek published Thursday.
+The story cited anonymous sources who said Apple and Amazon were targeted by Chinese spies who implanted surveillance microchips into their data center equipment during the manufacturing process.

 Both Apple and Amazon denied the article's claims on Thursday, writing that the reporting was inaccurate and that they had never been affected by malicious chips.
 Bloomberg said it stands by its reporting, even as the Department of Homeland Security and the UK's National Cyber Security Centre backed up Apple and Amazon's denials.